DenisMasterHerobrine/RotN-Translation/README.md

 <div align="center"> <h1>  Information </h1> </div>

 This resourcepack translates everything related to RotN modpack.
 Translated text originally commited here is licensed under MIT License.
-Other things as parts of CraftTweaker scripts and etc. from Rebirth of the Night modpack and licensed under [RotN License](https://github.com/Rebirth-of-the-Night/Rebirth-Of-The-Night/blob/master/LICENSE.md)
+Other things as parts of CraftTweaker scripts and etc. are from [Rebirth of the Night](https://www.curseforge.com/minecraft/modpacks/rebirth-of-the-night) modpack and licensed under [RotN License](https://github.com/Rebirth-of-the-Night/Rebirth-Of-The-Night/blob/master/LICENSE.md)

 <div align="center"> <h1>  Translations </h1> </div>
 Everyone is able to contribute to this small project through PRs and suggesting translations or reporting bugs through Issues on this GitHub repository.